Mobile Testing using iOS¶

 Purpose¶

-Rapise lets you record and play automated tests on real iOS devices (iPad and iPhone) as well as test applications using the iOS simulator that ships with Xcode.
+Rapise allows you to record and play automated tests on real iOS devices (iPad and iPhone) as well as to test applications using the iOS simulator that ships with Xcode.
 No jailbreaking needed!
-With Rapise you can record on one device and playback on multiple.
+With Rapise, you can record on one device and play back on multiple.

 Prerequisites¶

 This section assumes that you have already installed and configured all of the necessary components.
-For details on this, please refer to the Preparing Environment for iOS Mobile Testing section.
+For details on this, see the Preparing Environment for iOS Mobile Testing section.

 Configure the Mobile Profile¶

-To begin the actual mobile testing, create a new test, using the File > Create New > New Test
+To begin mobile testing, create a new test using the File > Create New > New Test

 option in Rapise.
-Make sure you choose the mobile methodology option Mobile:
+Make sure you choose the Mobile methodology option:

-Once you have entered the name for the new test (with the mobile methodology selected) you will be asked to choose the mobile profile.
-Rapise ships with several default profiles, for now select the one that is closer to the device you want to test (we recommend the iOS App Simulator generic profile):
+Once you enter the name for the new test (with the mobile methodology selected), you will be asked to choose the mobile profile.
+Rapise ships with several default profiles.
+For now, select the one closest to the device you want to test (we recommend the iOS App Simulator generic profile):

 When you click the OK